 ITA262 Beyond the Godfather: New Perspectives on the Mafia (3)

 ITA332 Modern to Contemporary Italian Literature and Culture (3)

 ITA375 Topics in Italian Cinema (in English) (4)

 ITA441 Modern Italian Literature (in English) (3)

-Four courses taken under advisement from the Departments of Art History, English, History, Music and Philosophy.
+Select two cognate courses taken under advisement from the Departments of Art History, English, History, Music, and Philosophy.
 Other departments from time to time teach courses that relate to Italian Studies.
 See the program coordinator.

 Programs in Italy

 In cooperation with the Department of Languages, Literatures & Cultures the Center for International Programs offers qualified students study-abroad opportunities in Italy at the University of Urbino and the Cattolica University of Milan.
 Please contact the Italian Studies advisor, Professor Marinella Garatti, for more information.

 Italian Studies minors and contract majors interested in studying abroad in Italy are encouraged to apply for the Luigi and Anita Traverso Italian Studies Scholarship.
 For more information, see Luigi and Anita Traverso Endowment.